-

 January 2026

-City staff have been reviewing recent Provincial legislation which deals with the installation of cycling infrastructure.
+City staff have been reviewing recent provincial legislation which deals with the installation of cycling infrastructure.
 We are adjusting our study recommendations accordingly.
 Final recommendations for Aquitaine Avenue will include:

 - A proposed schedule of works along the corridor, taking into consideration any planned Region of Peel works